Antonio Ortega Franco

-Antonio Ortega Franco (22 December 1941 – 1 February 2022) was a Mexican Roman Catholic prelate.
+Antonio Ortega Franco (22 December 1941 – 1 February 2022) was a Mexican prelate of the Roman Catholic Church.

-Ortega Franco was born in Mexico and was ordained to the priesthood in 1968.
-He served as titular bishop of Lete and as auxiliary bishop of the Roman Catholic Archdiocese of Mexico City, Mexico, from 2004 to his retirement in 2019.
+Ortega Franco was born in Empalme Escobedo, Guanajuato, and was ordained to the priesthood in 1968.
+He served as titular bishop of Lete and as auxiliary bishop of the Roman Catholic Archdiocese of Mexico City from 2004 to his retirement in 2019.
 He died on 1 February 2022, at the age of 80.